WHO WE LOOK FOR:

 Modifications to these and other policies are often possible, but any such modifications must be reasonable, that is, they should appropriately consider the essential requirements of membership, including the often physically intensive nature of our training.
 Requests for such reasonable accommodations are welcomed and will be considered in accordance with applicable national NSCC guidelines.
 Please be assured that, in accordance with the Americans with Disabilities Act and other relevant law, the NSCC welcomes all applicants and does not discriminate on the basis of disability.

 Squadron 7-Zulu is 100% funded by cadet enrollment fees and your donations.
-Our 1-2 week away-from-home training programs receive significant federal assistance, which results in you paying an average of $200 for one week of training (including food, lodging and operational expenses).
+Our 1-2 week away-from-home training programs receive significant federal assistance, which results in you paying an average of $50 to $150 week of training (including food, lodging and operational expenses).

 If you are interested in joining our program, you will need to attend a Enrollment Open House and participate in an interview with the Commanding Officer.
 A personal interview is mandatory before we will consider your application.
 For us to determine if you are a fit for our program, we need to meet you in person.
 Additionally, we will present an overview of the program which, combined with a chance to actually meet current cadets, helps you and your family determine whether this is something you really want to do.